Fire and Potential Natural Gas

 Keep the caller on the line as long as possible.
 Ask the caller to repeat the message and try to write down every word spoken by the person.
 If the caller does not indicate the location of the bomb or the time of possible detonation, ASK FOR THIS INFORMATION.
 Pay particular attention to peculiar background noises such as motors running, background music and any other sounds, which may indicate where the location from which the call is originating.
 Listen closely to the voice (male, female), voice quality (calm, excited), accents and speech impediments.
 Immediately after the caller hangs up, call 911.
 Clear the building.
 The library will remain closed until it has been cleared by law enforcement.

-The closing of the library may be required by natural, mechanical or other emergencies; these situations will be handled as follows: the responsibility for closing the library rests with the Library Director or his/her designee.
+The closing of the library may be required by natural, mechanical or other emergencies; these situations will be handled as follows: the responsibility for closing the library rests with the Library Director or their designee.
 In the event of an emergency situation, the Library Director shall consult where possible with the President of the Board of Trustees or an officer as soon as possible as to the reason for such closing.
 The Library Director has the responsibility to notify the public of such closures through social and news media organizations.